 How to use this atlas

-- Use read_csv_atlas with the path to the csv file you want to read, and specify if it corresponds to the symmetrical (merged = true) or lateralised (merged = false) matrices.
+- Use the read_atlas function with the path to the tsv file you want to read, and specify if it corresponds to the symmetrical (merged = true) or lateralised (merged = false) matrices.

 Visualize the maps with BrainVISA